SuketuPatni/investigating_kickstart_with_pyO3/README.md

 #  investigating_kickstart_with_pyO3

-A simple Google Kickstart question solved using Python-wrapped Rust.
-Further, a testing mechanism is also included. <br/>
+A simple Google Kickstart question solved using Python-wrapped Rust.<br> The solutions are also checked and corrected with the model solutions.
-Not only does this project focus on solving the problem, it also focuses on simulating checking the correctness <br/>
-of the solution as observed in real-time Google Kickstart rounds.

 # What is pyO3?